dome of the rock jerusalem

 • Be mindful of wearing shorts, too, as these are seen as too informal for some religious sites.
 If you're planning on visiting religious buildings, it's advisable to pack trousers and a long-sleeved shirt in your day bag.

 • It's probably advisable that you remove any evidence of having visited The Palestinian Territories on re-entry to Israel (carrier bags with addresses on for example).
-This will ensure you get far less hassle from border soldiers if they serach your belongings.
+This will ensure you get far less hassle from border soldiers if they search your belongings.

 • Try to buy a few souvenirs in The Palestinian Territories to support the local economy; Israel tries to restrict the flow of tourists into the Territories and the financial benefit of your visit is much needed and will be very much appreciated by locals, regardless of your views.